stormpath/stormpath.github.io/source/dotnet/aspnetcore/latest/_sources/introduction.txt

 Stormpath is a great service, but it's not for everyone!

-You might want to use Stormpath if:
+You might *not* want to use Stormpath if:

+- You are building an application that does not need user accounts.
+- Security and availability aren't high priorities.
+- You want to roll your own custom user authentication.

+On the other hand, you might want to use Stormpath if:

 - You want to make user creation, management, and security as simple as possible.
   (You can get started in |framework| with only a couple of lines of code!)
 - User security is a top priority.
-We're security experts so you don't have to be one.
+We're security experts so you don't have to be.
 - Scaling your user base is a concern (Stormpath handles scaling transparently).
 - You need to store custom user data along with your user's basic information (email, password), but you don't want a separate database.
 - You would like to have automatic email verification for new user accounts.
-- You would like to configure and customize password strength rules.
+- You would like to configure and customize password strength rules and have them enforced automatically.
-- You'd like to keep your user data separate from your other applications to increase platform stability/availability.
+- You'd like to keep your user data separate from your other application concerns to increase platform stability/availability.
 - You are building a service-oriented application, in which multiple independent services need access to the same user data.

-**Tl;dr** - Stormpath is a great match for applications of any size where security, speed, and simplicity are top priorities!
+In other words, Stormpath is a great match for applications of any size requiring authentication and authorization, where security, speed, and simplicity are top priorities.

-You might *not* want to use Stormpath if:

-- You are building an application that does not need user accounts.
-- Security and availability aren't high priorities.
-- You want to roll your own custom user authentication.

-Want to use Stormpath?
+Think Stormpath makes sense for your project?
 Okay, great!
 Let's get started!

 .. _Stormpath .NET SDK: https://github.com/stormpath/stormpath-sdk-dotnet